Nike Swim Camp at Seattle University

 Nisgor earned a bachelor's degree in exercise studies with a concentration in athletic training from the University of Buffalo in 1996.
 He went on to earn a master's degree in athletic administration from Ball State in 1998.

 Swim Tips by Craig Nisgor:

-This summer, Seattle U is offering two sessions of overnight camp with a day camp (9:00am-5:15pm) option for ages 9-18.
+This summer, Seattle U is offering one session of day camp (9:00am-5:15pm) and one session of overnight camp with a day camp (9:00am-5:15pm) option for ages 9-18.
 Upon arrival at camp, campers are placed in groups with other swimmers having similar abilities and goals.
 Our camp staff will do their best to accommodate your needs, keeping in consideration your experience and desire to improve.

 OVERNIGHT CAMP AMENITIES

 • Nike Camp T-shirt & Nike Swim Cap

 • Lunch • Nike Camp T-shirt & Nike Swim Cap

 • Camp hours: SUN 2PM-9PM, MON-TUE 9AM-5:15PM, WED 4 9AM-12PM